Marketing Case Study: Social Media Campaign

 Location: Rockefeller’s, Houston, TX

-Focus: Marketing Plan, Social Media Management, Ad Strategy, Grassroots Execution
+Focus: Marketing Plan, Social Media Management, Ad Strategy, Grassroots Execution, Philanthropic Message

 Overview

-This one-night-only concert featuring Grammy-nominated North Mississippi Allstars was independently produced by our team, who served as the talent buyer, promoter, and event producer.
-We created and executed a full marketing plan, managing every component of the campaign—from grassroots outreach and community alignment to digital strategy, ticket tier development, and ongoing audience engagement.
-The riders and tour included an environmental message.
-The marketing plan included such a message, solidifying several local activist organizations as partners and sponsors.
+This one-night-only concert featuring a five-time Grammy artist was independently produced by Illscape Studios, which served as the talent buyer, promoter, event producer, and ticket manager.
+We created and executed a comprehensive marketing plan, which was drafted the same week as the signing, managing every component of the campaign—from grassroots outreach and community alignment to digital strategy, ticket tier development, and ongoing audience engagement.
+The riders, bio, and tour included an environmental philanthropic message.
+The marketing plan included the message that solidified several local activist organizations as partners and sponsors.

-All creative direction, copywriting, campaign structure, ad optimization, and engagement were executed in-house with daily responsiveness to performance data and buyer behavior.
-The campaign was built to adapt in real time to audience behavior and sales performance.
+All creative direction, copywriting, campaign structure, ad optimization, and engagement were executed by Illscape with daily responsiveness to performance data and buyer behavior.
+The campaign was designed to adapt in real-time to audience behavior and sales performance.

 Strategic Wins

-• Early Momentum: 63 tickets sold by late February, prompting Mint Talent Group to share that the show was “ahead of schedule” based on tour benchmarks.
+- Early Momentum: 63 tickets sold by late February, prompting the booking agency to share that the show was “ahead of schedule” based on tour benchmarks.

-• Message Pillars: Focused on intimacy of the venue, the band’s legacy, limited seating, Early Entry perks, environmentalism, and group savings through bundle offers.
+- Message Pillars: Focused on the intimacy of the venue, the band’s legacy, limited seating, Early Entry perks, environmentalism, and group savings through bundle offers.

 Buyer Behavior Insight: